-Those wonderful banquet masterpieces from the Low Countries’ Golden Age have always attracted our gaze with their carefully orchestrated bounty of golden ripe cheeses, oysters, bright red lobsters and the ubiquitous peppercorns twisted up in the faded page of an old almanac; set off against a cornucopia of blushing fruit accented by the sparkling glass flute of finest Moselle wine.
+The banquet masterpieces from the Low Countries’ Golden Age have always attracted our gaze.
+Their carefully orchestrated bounty of golden ripe cheeses, oysters, bright red lobsters and the ubiquitous peppercorns twisted up in the faded page of an old almanac are set off against a cornucopia of blushing fruit and the sparkling glass flute of finest Moselle wine.

 Vermeer’s hypnotic Milkmaid or the contrast of a riotous gathering by Jan Steen or perhaps Snyders’s extravagant bounties of game provide a lexicon of potential flavours yet to come.
 For centuries, one of gastronomy’s best kept secrets has been hiding in the clear light of day, singing out to us from the gallery walls.

-In pursuit of the flavours of the Golden Age, we uncover masterpieces of craft from the Michelin 3-star chefs Peter Goosens at Hof van Cleve and Jonnie Boer at De Librije – the tour itself is a series of privileged encounters with passionate providers of utterly exquisite food, from oyster farmers and beer fanatics, to chocolate artisans and cheese makers.
+In pursuit of the flavours of the Golden Age, we uncover masterpieces of craft from the Michelin 3-star chef Jannis Brevet at Inter Scaldes.
+Built around this, the tour is a series of privileged encounters with passionate providers of utterly exquisite food, from oyster farmers and beer fanatics, to chocolate artisans and cheese makers.

 Ghent.
 Depart at c.
-1.00pm from London St Pancras by Eurostar for Lille, and drive to Ghent.
-A walk to visit a producer of mustard and pickles precedes dinner at LOF restaurant, within the hotel.
-Chef Jasper Maatman’s cooking is inspired by the gastrobar concept.
+11.00am from London St Pancras by Eurostar for Lille, and drive to Ghent.
+Introduction to this most beautiful city via its waterways.
+A traditional stew follows.
 First of four nights in Ghent.

-Ghent, Watou, Vleteren.
-Visit Ghent cathedral to see the Adoration of the Mystic Lamb polyptych by Hubert and Jan van Eyck, one of the greatest masterpieces of Netherlandish painting.
-Continue to the charming village of Watou for lunch in the heart of the Belgian hop fields.
-In the shadow of Ypres, a group of friends age golden beers to perfection in Ardbeg whisky casks or limousin oak barrels that once hosted Châteauneuf du Pape.
+Ghent, Lo-Reninge, Vleteren.
+Begin at Ghent cathedral to see the Adoration of the Mystic Lamb polyptych by Hubert and Jan van Eyck, one of the masterpieces of Netherlandish painting.
+Drive out to the rural west for lunch in a family-run establishment in Lo-Reninge.
+In the surrounding Belgian hop fields and the shadow of Ypres, a group of friends age golden beers to perfection in Ardbeg whisky casks or limousin oak barrels that once hosted Châteauneuf du Pape.
 Upon return to Ghent a tasting of exquisitely refined chocolate.

 Amsterdam.
 At the Rijksmuseum we feast our eyes and our appetites on Holland’s culinary past.
 Our visit concentrates on the major works in its unrivalled collection of 17th-century paintings, Rembrandt’s Night Watch and four Vermeers among them.
-After lunch in the museum restaurant, where chef Joris Bijdendijk celebrates gloriously modest Dutch produce, the afternoon is spent with the mother and daughter team of the mythic van Wees genever distillery.
+A final meal in the museum restaurant, where chef Joris Bijdendijk celebrates gloriously modest Dutch produce.
+The Eurostar from Amsterdam to London St Pancras arrives c.
+8.00pm.